mebrinkmann/cis106/WeekReports/WeekReport3/WeekReport3.md

 3. Allows programs coded for one type of hardware or OS to work on another that it's not designed to work on

 **What is a hypervisor?**
-- oftware or hardware in charge of creating, managing, and running virtual machines.
+- Software or hardware in charge of creating, managing, and running virtual machines.

 **What is virtualbox?**
 - A powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use and an extremely feature rich, high performance product for enterprise customers, as well as the only professional solution that is freely available as Open Source Software.